jordan23jy/frontend-nanodegree-mobile-portfolio/README.md

 ####Pizza.html
-Problems faced
-* minified js version doesn't work.
-Error "Cannot read property 'style' of undefined".
-Unsure how to fix this except by not using the minified version.

 Steps taken to achieve 60fps and pizza resize under 5 ms
 * 4 things the browser can animate cheaply.
 Position - transform: translate(npx, npx);, Scale - transform: scale(n);, Rotate - transform: rotate(ndeg);, Opacity: 0..1;